bytefish/bytefish.github.io/pages/notes.md

 ## 2025-07-19: On "NIH Is Far Cheaper Than The Wrong Dependency" ##

-An article titled "NIH Is Far Cheaper Than The Wrong Dependency" has recently been postes to programming communities:
+An article titled "NIH Is Far Cheaper Than The Wrong Dependency" has recently been posted to programming communities:

 - [https://lewiscampbell.tech/blog/250718.html](https://lewiscampbell.tech/blog/250718.html)